ausevo/ausevo.github.io/2025_ECR_grants.md

 **Grant description**

 The Australasian Evolution Society is committed to expanding and providing opportunities for young researchers in the field.
 This year we will offer support by providing ECR grants towards projects undertaken in the Australasian region.
+Two awards will be open (ECRs and PhD students) can apply and one award reserved only for PhD students.

 **Distribution of grants**